marialarsson/procedural_knots/README.md

 ```

 ### Run Program
-After installing the necessary packages, run the program:
+After installing the necessary packages, run the program with
 ```
 $ python setup/main.py
 ```